What's up with DACA?

 8) Proof of DACA status

 It’s important to keep proof that you have been granted DACA with you.
 A copy of your employment authorization card, or a notice of approval will prove that you have been granted DACA.
+After you have applied for an extension of your DACA status, you can keep a copy of the receipt notice with you also.

 9) Rights under the U.S. Constitution